 Overall, the story pieced together treats the gameplay well.
 It's certainly not perfect by any means, but it doesn't feel as disjointed as the first Black Ops.

 Campaigns in first-person shooters have become a training ground for multiplayer moments.
-Regardless if it's Call of Duty, Medal of Honor or Battlefield, the campaigns are short and get you ready for why you really bought it.
-It's depressing to think about, especially if you've grown up with games from the 90s/2000s and appreciate a great story with some real beef in the game.
-Don't get me wrong with this cynical sounding attitude of mine, I understand that including a campaign mode adds value to the experience.
+Regardless if it's Call of Duty, Medal of Honor or Battlefield, the campaigns are short and get you ready for why you really bought the game.
+It's depressing to think about, especially if you've grown up with games from the 90s/2000s and appreciate a great story with some real beef to it.
+Don't misunsteand my cynical attitude, I understand that including a campaign mode adds value to the experience.
 What you typically get with the campaign mode is moments of gimmicks, where your man is flying down from the sky, sniping from across the mountain or riding in some vehicle.
 These moments are fantastic, though brief and sometimes non-repeating ventures.
 Again, it's just a means to an end.

-Treyarch has thrown a bit of a curveball into the equation.
+Treyarch has thrown a bit of a curveball into that equation.
 While you still get that intense fighting action that you're use to, especially at the beginning of the game where you're sent out to take down the MLA in Africa, there are moments of honest-to-God change.
 For example, an hour or so into the campaign you're in a 1986 flashback with Frank Woods who is about to help stop the Russians in Afghanistan.
 Woods meets his Afghan contacts under an incredibly detailed Buddha at Bamiyan statue, who proceed to give him a horse to ride through the desert to their cave hideout.
 Riding a horse through the desert makes complete sense and doesn't feel at all like a gimmick.
 You can tell that Treyarch maintained this train of thought throughout the game.
 It felt like it belonged rather than forced.
-Don't get me wrong, there are one-trick ponies in this title, but they're relevant to the storyline, which is something that has been lacking in FPS games for a few years.
+Don't get me wrong, there are one-trick ponies in this title, but they're relevant to the storyline, which is something that has been lacking in first-person shooters recently.

 On a side note, you'll find some similarities between elements of Strike Force and a few games on the multiplayer side of Black Ops II.
 Usually developers separate the two modes (campaign/MP) from each other, but there are times in the campaign where you'll be happy you know multiplayer so well.
 It's the little things and changes make Black Ops II so likable.

-Having said all of this, Strike Force may not be the answer for the 'change' in Call of Duty, but it certainly is great effort to add something new with a different flavor to it.
-Give Treyarch a lot of credit for thinking outside of the box and incorporating a very military element into their mega million dollar game.
+Getting back to the topic at hand, Strike Force may not be the answer for the 'change' in Call of Duty, but it certainly is great effort to add something new with a different flavor to it.
+Give Treyarch a lot of credit for thinking outside of the box and incorporating a military element into their mega million dollar game.
 Great formulas are what makes big time publishers rich, and they just stepped outside of it to take a chance.
 You must commend them for doing so, as it shows they want to bring something new to the gamer, and there's absolutely nothing wrong with that.

 Let's talk some other gameplay elements of the campaign.

 The enemies are definitely improved, as well.
-While you still get the patterned movement that you're used to in nearly every game not called Crysis 2, the enemies at least try not to be in the open when you're killing them.
+While you still get the patterned movement that you're used to in nearly every game not called Crysis, the enemies at least try not to be in the open when you're killing them.
 For example, sticking with the Menendez raid level, as I was pushing uphill against his troops, I found some of them running and ducking for cover.
 That stuff never happened in Black Ops.
+I remember sitting in one spot during the opening scene of Black Ops and continually killing enemy after enemy without moving from my spot.
 Treyarch improved it enough to make it very respectable in Black Ops II.
 Kudos to the developers in a big way, as nothing irritates me more than dumbass enemies.

 One small caveat about the enemies is that I wish their overall looks were different.
-The Menendez level looked like K-Mart was having a sale on white tank tops, as all the enemies pretty much sported them.
+The Menendez level looked like K-Mart was having a sale on white tank tops and jeans, as all the enemies pretty much sported them.
 Major issue?
 No, but come on give some variety to their looks.

 So what about the presentation?
 Well, you get a vastly improved Black Ops engine with the sequel.
 This includes better details, lighting, shading and texture blending.
 You'll see all the improvements in the facial structure of the characters, which no longer looks like everyone is sweaty and gross.
 The jungle stage at the beginning really displays how improved/upgraded the Black Ops engine is on this go around of the series.
 The water effects alone will convince you of the hardwork that Treyarch put into improving the presentation of the game.
 Everything visually looks ten times better than the previous title.
 Vast landscapes that don't look cheap, better environments with a lot more life in them really make for a better graphical experience.